Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions

 13 surprising benefits of Vakrasana

-1. Spinal and back nerves: The practicing of the yoga pose is known to provide an excellent alternate compression and extension of back and spine nerves and muscles bringing them into the best possible health condition.
-This is the body part, which is the most benefited from this yoga pose.
+1. Spinal and back nerves: The yoga pose provides excellent alternate compression and extension of the back and spine nerves and muscles, bringing them into the best possible health condition.
+This is the body part which is the most beneficial from this yoga pose.

-2. Lungs purification: The compression and twisting of the yoga pose ensure to squeeze out sluggish and stagnated blood from the spinal region and circulate the same to the heart and lungs for purification.
+2. Lung purification: The compression and twisting of the yoga pose ensure the squeeze out of sluggish and stagnated blood from the spinal region and circulate the same to the heart and lungs for purification.
 It helps to improve the capacity of the lungs.

-3. Yoga for elderly people: It prevents the tendency of adjoining vertebrae to fuse together, which is more common among elderly people.
+3. Yoga for older adults: It prevents the tendency of adjoining vertebrae to fuse, which is more common among older adults.

-4. Back pain: The practicing of the yoga pose is beneficial in the treatment of backache, neck ache, and headache.
+4. Back pain: Practicing the yoga pose is beneficial in treating backache, neck ache, and headache.

-5. Flexibility yoga: This is one of the best yoga poses to reduce body stiffness and increases body flexibility.
+5. Flexibility yoga: This is one of the best yoga poses to reduce body stiffness and increase flexibility.

-6. Diabetes prevention: It provides excellent massage to the abdominal organs including the pancreas been found useful for helping to treat ailments like diabetes, indigestion, rheumatism, and constipation.
+6. Diabetes prevention: It provides excellent massage to the abdominal organs, including the pancreas, and has been found helpful in helping to treat ailments like diabetes, indigestion, rheumatism, and constipation.
 The diabetic patient should perform it regularly.
-Practicing this yoga pose helps to instruct the beta cells of the pancreas to secrete more insulin as Vakrasana stimulates the pancreas.
-The secretion of insulin ensures sugar control in the blood thereby beneficial in diabetes.
+Practising this yoga pose helps to instruct the beta cells of the pancreas to secrete more insulin as Vakrasana stimulates the pancreas.
+Insulin secretion ensures sugar control in the blood, thereby beneficial in diabetes.

-7. Slipped disc treats: The regular practice of this yoga pose is good to treat mild cases of sciatica and slipped disc.
+7. Slipped disc treats: The regular practice of this yoga pose is good for treating mild cases of sciatica and slipped discs.

-9. Recirculates blood: It gives compression and stretches to the abdominal organs, thus facilitates massage, recirculates impure blood, and tones up the associated nerves.
+9. Recirculates blood: It gives compression and stretches to the abdominal organs, thus facilitating massage, recirculates impure blood, and tones up the associated nerves.

-10. Stress relief: It gives relief from stress and strain that occurs in the back due to forward and backward bending yoga poses.
+10. Stress relief: It gives comfort from stress and strain in the back due to forward and backward bending yoga poses.

-11. Headache: It is good to relieve headaches because alternative compression helps to circulate blood to various organs of the body including the brain thus good for refreshing the mind.
+11. Headache: It is good to relieve headaches because alternative compression helps to circulate blood to various body organs, including the brain, thus suitable for refreshing the mind.

-12. Digestion: This asana enhances digestion as the compressing and twisting of the digestive system helps to release digestive juice thus promote digestion.
+12. Digestion: This asana enhances digestion as the compressing and twisting of the digestive system helps to release digestive juice, thus promoting digestion.

-13. Urinary system: The adequate compressing ensures proper flow of nutrients, oxygen, and blood to the urinary region thus good for the health of the urinary system and urinary tract infections.
+13. Urinary system: Adequate compressing ensures proper flow of nutrients, oxygen, and blood to the urinary region, thus good for the health of the urinary system and urinary tract infections.

 Anatomy of Vakrasana

-The muscles of various regions or organs are twisted, compressed and benefited from the practice of vakrasana.
+The muscles of various regions or organs are twisted compressed and benefit from the practice of vakrasana.

 • Spine